DaikiAzuma/shot_point_scraper/README.md

 # shot_point_scraper

-"shot_point_scraper" is a library for scraping shot positions and their information for one game from understats.
+"shot_point_scraper" is a library for scraping shot positions and their information for one game from [Understats](https://understat.com/).

 # Features